 Remember to keep the order on you at all times.
-Inform family, friends, neighbors and roommates that you have a restraining order.
-Do not hesitate to call the police immediately if the subject of a restraining order violates the order.
+Inform family, friends, neighbors, and roommates that you have a restraining order.
+Do not hesitate to call the police immediately if the abuser violates the order.
 If you are leaving an abusive relationship, remember leaving a violent relationship can be very difficult and dangerous; make sure you have a safety plan in place.
 Know ahead of time a safe place you can go to in an emergency.
-Bring along with you important documents (driver's license, bankbooks, custody documents, etc.) and tell a friend.
+Bring along important documents (driver's license, bankbooks, custody documents, etc.) and tell a friend.
 Let someone you trust help you make the first step.